microsoft/Azure-Analytics-and-AI-Engagement/TelcoNOA/Readme-shell.md

 * In this Accelerator, we have converted real-time reports into static reports for the user's ease but have covered the entire process to configure real-time datasets.
 Using those real-time datasets, you can create real-time reports.
 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Once the resources have been set up, ensure that your AD user and synapse workspace have the “Storage Blob Data Owner” role assigned on the storage account name beginning with “storage”.
+* Required ServiceNow Developer ID to host the backend ticketing system for the Ticketing Agent.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 >**Note:** This demo contains Power BI Copilot, pre-requisites of which can be found [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/microsoftfabric/fabric/PowerBI%20Copilot/PowerBI%20Copilot%20Pre-requisites.md).